April 4, 2023

 Section 64 of the Act, which sets out requirements for employers upon group terminations, generally does not apply to groups of employees laid off or terminated as a result of the normal seasonal reduction, suspension or closure of a business or operation.

 Regarding overtime pay, employers generally have the same obligations to seasonal employees as they do to longer-term employees.
 This is important to note as peak seasons may result in employees working long and sometimes unpredicted hours.
 Briefly, the Act provides for daily overtime to be paid at time-and-a-half after eight hours worked in a day and double-time after 12 hours worked in a day.
-Also note that some specific groups of seasonal workers (e.g. live-in camp leaders) may be subject to different rules regarding hours of work, overtime requirements, and minimum wages as set out in the Employment Standards Regulation.
+Paid and unpaid sick leave under the Employment Standards Act also applies to seasonal employees.
+Note that some specific groups of seasonal workers (e.g. live-in camp leaders) may be subject to different rules regarding hours of work, overtime requirements, and minimum wages as set out in the Employment Standards Regulation.

 There is generally no obligation to rehire a seasonal employee in subsequent seasons, provided the initial employment relationship has been clearly terminated.
 This may happen expressly, by way of an explicit termination of employment or by the expiration of the specified period of employment.
 Alternatively, the employment relationship may come to an end following a layoff of more than 13 weeks in any 20 week period (where a “week of layoff” means a week in which an employee earns less than 50% of the employee’s regular weekly wages, averaged over a period of 8 weeks).
 However, employers should make it clear to seasonal employees that there should be no expectation of continued or renewed employment in subsequent seasons.
 Ambiguity in this respect could lead to a claim that the employment relationship was unbroken and/or there was a reasonable expectation and corresponding obligation of subsequent re-employment.